Tennyson Cooray

-Merengnnage Edward Tennyson Cooray (සිංහල:මෙරෙඤඤගේ එඩ්වඩ් ටෙනිසන් කුරේ) (30 April 1952 – 28 September 2020) was an actor and comedian in Sri Lankan cinema and theater.
+Merengnnage Edward Tennyson Cooray (සිංහල:මෙරෙඤඤගේ එඩ්වඩ් ටෙනිසන් කුරේ) (30 April 1952 – 28 September 2020) was an Sri Lankan actor and comedian in Sri Lankan cinema and theater.
 One of the most popular comedians ever in Sinhala cinema with a career spanned more than three decades, Cooray was best known for comedy roles in several blockbuster film franchises such as Re Daniel Dawal Migel, Cheriyo, Peralikarayo, Wada Bari Tarzan as well as Somy Boys.
 In addition to acting, he also worked as a director and scriptwriter, singer, and lyrics writer.

 Personal life

-He was born on 30 April 1952 in Weligama, Matara as the second of the family to a Catholic father and Buddhist mother.
+He was born on 30 April 1952 in Welimada, [Sri Lanka] as the second of the family to a Catholic father and Buddhist mother.
 His father Merengnnage Edgar Stanley Arthur Cooray, who worked at Gamini Bus Company, learned to be a pastor for some time and also was a great reader of good English literature.
 His mother, Herath Mudiyanselage Ran Menika was a housewife.
 He studied at Kesebewa Junior School for primary education and then attended Willorawatta Protestant Catholic Mixed School also known as Moratuwa Methodist College.
 He only graduated Ordinary Level examination.
 He had one elder sister and a younger brother.
 When he was about ten years old, they used to go to the temple with mother on Poya day as well as to church on Sundays.
 Tennyson, who had previously attended an automotive course, later worked as a ship mechanic.

 He was married to Malsiri Eranjani and the couple had one daughter, Madhumihiri, who is a teacher at Bishop’s College.
-Madhumihiri is married to Chathuranga Fernando, a businessman.
-They have one son, Chandru Mithushka and one daughter, Mindri.
+Madhumihiri is married to Chaturanga Fernando, a businessman(Simple Music & Entertainment Pvt Ltd. They have one son, Chandru Mithushka and one daughter, Mindri Shenumika.

 On 28 September 2020, Cooray died at the National Hospital in Colombo at the age of 68 due to a sudden heart attack.
 Remains were laid at Tennyson's House, 79/1, Willorawatta, Moratuwa for two days.
 The body was taken to the Rawathawatte Methodist Church at 4 pm and the final rites were performed at the cemetery on 1 October 2020.